BrandonSimon1/helper/README.md

 # Helper CLI Tool

 Helper CLI is a command line tool built in Rust that utilizes OpenAI chat models.
 It facilitates ongoing or one-off conversations with the AI and stores conversation histories and the current conversation in a json file.
-All input goes to the same conversation until you create a new one, and you may go back to a pervious conversation by specifying the conversation id once, after which it is the current conveersation.

-You can set a default system message with an environment variable or provide it as an argument when you create a new conversation.

 Helper is great for use in scripts and integrates well with traditional shell tools!